- Crowdfunding, whether you choose an equity or rewards-based model, is undoubtedly an excellent resource for any entrepreneur

 - Business risk: As with other investment opportunities, there’s always a risk of losing your investment - albeit a lower one.

-Nonprofits play a crucial role in society, filling the space which the public and private sectors ignore.
+Nonprofits play a crucial role in society, filling the space that the public and private sectors ignore.
 Crowdfunding comes in handy for nonprofits in the following ways:

 - Creates a bandwagon effect for getting people to invest